How to Report an Address Change to USCIS

 - Being placed into removal proceedings

 It's very important to keep your address updated with USCIS.
 Use the method that applies to you, and make sure to do it within 10 days of moving.
-Failure to do so could result in consequences.
+If you have forgotten to update your address and more than 10 days have passed, you should inform your lawyer and update it as soon as possible.